Last updated on April 29th, 2018

-So yes RE, e-cigarettes apparently do help the nation’s (and the world’s) effort to control tobacco use if smokers choose to use them and if government regulations do not destroy ecig quality and innovation.
+So yes RE, vaping apparently does help the nation’s (and the world’s) effort to control tobacco use if smokers choose to use them and if government regulations do not destroy ecig quality and innovation.

-As you may know, tobacco industry sales have declined dramatically over the past two years, while the e-cigarette industry has seen tremendous growth and is now worth over 1 billion dollars.
+As you may know, tobacco industry sales have declined dramatically over the past few years, while the e-cigarette industry has seen tremendous growth and is now worth over 1 billion dollars.